AuScope/geomodel-2-3dweb/scripts/input/README.md

 The optional "GroupStructure" section is used to define what labels are seen in the website's sidebar, and to insert additional parameters into the model's configuration file

 The "GroupStructure" contains labels for the groups in the sidebar (i.e. "Surface Geology" and "Muskrat Creek Faults" are group names in the example above).
 Within each group there is an array of structures:

 * "FileNameKey" - name of the GLTF or PNG file for the model part
 * "Insert" - a structure to be inserted into the model configuration file for that model part

+Thus the "Insert" can be used to insert:

+* "display_name" - the label associated with the part in the sidebar
-Thus the "Insert" can be used to change the labels of the parts and make the website open a window when the model is clicked on, as in the "Surface Geology" example above
+* "3dobject_label" & "reference_url" - make the website open a URL in a new window when the model part is double clicked on (as in the "Surface Geology" example above)
+* "styling" - change the style of the model part:
+    1) "is_labelled" if true, then the object will be labelled in the scene with its "display_name".
+Default: false
+    2) "scale" will scale the object in the z-direction, 1.0 is unscaled, 2.0 will double its height etc. Default: 1.0